astar-security/OCNSP/README.md

 To install cheat, open the cheat.sh, change the cheat path, and put cheat on your /usr/bin (yeah I know quite disgusting).
 To see what cheatsheets are available, run `cheat -l`.
 To update the cheatsheets run `cheat -u`
-To see the cheatsheet of the ls command, run `cheat run `cheat ls`
+To see the cheatsheet of the ls command, run `cheat ls`